RWTH-EBC/EBC-Tutorials/EBC-Python/README.md

 - [ ] Abbildung Zusammenhang IDE / Sprache / Interpreter

 An IDE can **not** run any code without an interpreter.
 Although PyCharme and Spyder are __Python only__ IDEs, Eclipse for example is not (and even Spyder and PyCharme will have to handle different language version of Python).
 Depending on your installation, the IDE may be pre-configured to default to an Interpreter, but if your IDE is doing nothing, it is probably because it does not know how to do it.
 The good thing is: Every IDE has somewhere in its options something called "configure interpreter" (or something similar) and you just have to point it the python.exe in your python folder (see Installation Guide further down).
 The IDE will than do all the heavy lifting on its own.

+-[ ] Add Link to a file that shows how to change the interpreter for the relevant IDEs

 ### Take away
 Python is the description, how to write code, the interpreter translates your code to the PC, an IDE helps with code development.
 Python is **not** a piece of software, it is no Graphical User Interface (GUI) and, Peter Remmen asked to mention this: It is also not Teaser.